MinhMXC/tp/docs/DeveloperGuide.md

 1. **Test case:** \
    `listrel p1/1` \
-   **Expected:** Displays relationships of the people in the list who are directly related to p1 with descriptions of relationships.
+   **Expected:** Displays relationships of the people in the list who are directly related to contact with ID 1 along descriptions of relationships.
 Relationships ordered by the person ID for each person in the current displayed list.

 2. **Test case:** \
    `listrel p1/1 p2/3` \
-   **Expected:** Displays a list of relationships in an order from p1 linking to p2.
-If no link can be made, an empty list will be shown.
+   **Expected:** Displays a chain of relationships from contact with ID 1 to contact with ID 2.
+   If no link can be made, an empty relationship list will be shown.

 3. **Test case when there are no relationship for the listed person:** \
    `listrel p1/1`. \
-   **Expected:** Shows an empty-state message for the person.
+   **Expected:** Shows an empty relationship list.

 4. **Other test cases to try:** \
    `listrel p1/9999`(invalid Id), `listrel -2` (invalid identifier), ... \